gianarb/gianarb.github.com/_my_talks/2020-05-software-circus-gophernetes.markdown

 Resource Definitions (CRDs), Shared Informers and so on.
 It is a jungle and I will share what I learned in terms of best practices, testing to write solid Kubernetes integrations.

+{:refdef: class="card-text small"}
+This Alice in Wonderland image comes from SoftwareCircus.com {: refdef}